center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

 Precise Detection
 -----------------

-A precise detection has a low probability of alerting on benign activity, making it great for detecting on specific, malicious activity.
+A :ref:`precise detection<Precision>` has a low probability of alerting on benign activity, making it great for detecting on specific, malicious activity.
 This generates a low false positive rate for one’s detection environment.

 Let’s think of detecting malicious Scheduled Task activity.
 Many actors use their own tools to schedule tasks and maintain persistence within their environment.
 One of those tools is Shamoon.
 If we wanted to build a precise detection analytic against Shamoon, [#f1]_  we could use a hash value to detect on the specific use of this malicious activity within our environment.
 The use of this hash value is precise because it is highly unlikely that we will capture benign activity within this detection.
 A precise detection allows us to alert on known malicious activity, lowering benign activity detection.